quii/learn-ts-react-with-tests/hello-world.md

 }
 ```

-- We import `FC` or `FunctionComponent` which describes a function that returns a React component
+- We import `FC` or `FunctionComponent` which describes a function that returns a React component rather than using a class
 - We import `useState` which we use to create our state of type `HelloProps` for this instance of the component.
 It returns us two things, the current `state` and a `setState` function.
 - That's it!